alonsoir/IfRemovingARealUseCase/Post.md

-extract each if clause with its correspondent effect into a separate class, extract a common interface for each of the extracted classes, create an array containing all the classes and loop over it and use the first item of the list that can handle the case you are dealing with.
-Finally you can inject the list of classes in order to make the class work with any combination of rules that you want.
+extract each if clause with its correspondent effect into a separate class, extract a common interface for each of the extracted classes, create an array containing all the classes and loop over it and use the first item of the list that can handle the case you are dealing with, inject the list of classes in order to make the class work with any combination of rules that you want.
-Also we saw some

-todo - add why you want to use a chain instead of ifs.
+Additionally, we saw some features of Idea IDE that allow us to perform most of the refactoring operations automatically, with only a few shortcuts.